saintgokex/electric-store-sales-dashboard/README.md

 ![electronic sales dashboard 2](https://github.com/saintgokex/electric-store-sales-dashboard/blob/main/electronic%20sales%20dashboard%202.png)
 ## Key Insights
 * Computer Accessories has the highest number of orders although Camcorders generated the most amount of profit for the store, followed by digital SLR cameras.
-* South South generated the most amount of profit and recorded highest amount of orders among the seven zones in this dataset (including the Federal Capital Terrritory) with Ebonyi being the most profitable state.
+* South East generated the highest amount of profit while South South recorded the highest amount of orders among the seven zones in this dataset (including the Federal Capital Terrritory) with Ebonyi being the most profitable state.
-* Approximately 70% of the orders and profit were generated from the store, making it the best performing channel over the three other channels including online and retailer.
+* Approximately 70% of the orders were made at the store and it generated 2.76 more profit over its closest counterpart (online) making it the best performing channel over the three other channels.
 * Deeper Promotions and Adventist Promotion are the most effective promotions.
 # Recommendation
 ### Leverage the Demand for Computer Accessories